 Woodland Community College is a small college located near Sacramento, California.
 Our ESOL program is very small, serving below 200 students.
 For the past few years, the program has been orphaned since the last full-time faculty retired.
-Last year, the college hired an ESL Resource Faculty on AEBG funding to completely redesign the program.
-The new program will be launched in spring 2019.
+In 2017, the college hired an ESL Resource Faculty on AEBG funding to completely redesign the program.
+The new accelerated program will be fully launched in Fall 2019.

 Woodland Community College

 Woodland’s accelerated ESOL program is, in many ways, fashioned after Cuyamaca’s accelerated program.
 However, we had some unique constraints that have caused the final product to look a bit different, but the overall aim is the same, to provide a sequence that lets capable students move faster while still providing support for students who need more time.

 Our program consists of a noncredit Saturday program that is aligned with our local adult school and a credit/noncredit mirrored accelerated academic ESOL sequence.
 Woodland has historically had Saturday classes, and they have always been popular.
 I have kept them to support students who can’t attend classes during the week at the adult school but who need a lower level.
 Our weekend program is designed primarily for students who don’t have a lot of time and who aren’t planning to pursue a degree.
 The courses are open entry/open exit.
 We have CDCP certificates currently working their way through state approval.
 Students in the Saturday classes are encouraged to jump to our academic program when they feel ready to take on the more demanding coursework.
 It’s not necessary for them to complete all four levels before starting the lowest accelerated level.